Truth & Consequences

 Our agency will pay for all of your health care.
 The best we can find.
 It’s very expensive.

 But it’s the least we can do, because we don’t want you to worry about your family’s well-being.
-That’s also why new moms get 16 weeks paid child care leave, and new dads get 12.
+That’s also why new parents (both moms and dads) get 16 weeks paid parental leave.
 Dozens of studies prove this has significant, decades-long effects on your health and the well-being of your child.
 You are encouraged to leave work behind during this time.
 We’ll pick up anything vital that needs to get done.

 So you might be thinking, “Wow, that sounds great for your partners, but why should I hire you for branding or marketing?